edolgov92/ch-test/README.md

 - `USER_REPOSITORY_TYPE`: Specifies the type of storage to be used (`InMemory` or `Postgres`).
 - `USER_REPOSITORY_URL`: Sets the URL for the storage repository.

+## Future Improvements

+#### Advanced Rate Limiting Strategies

+One area for future enhancement is the rate-limiting mechanism when interfacing with the Target service.
+While the existing system implements basic rate limiting, it may not suffice in a multi-replica setup.

+- **Redis-based Rate Limiter**: Implementing a centralized rate-limiting mechanism using Redis could offer more precise control over the number of requests sent to the Target service, especially when operating multiple replicas of the application.
+- **Message Broker Limiting**: Another approach could be to configure rate limiting directly on the message broker side.
+This would ensure that events are fed into the system at a pace the Target service can handle, irrespective of the number of application replicas.

+#### Monitoring and Alerting Systems

+Implementing a comprehensive monitoring and alerting system can provide real-time insights into the health of the application, latency issues, and error rates, allowing for proactive issue resolution before they impact the end-users.